hiu-sasongkojati/demo-trade-flow-r/README.md

   dest_long = c(-102.5528, 127.7669, 2.2137, 133.7751)
 )
 ```
+(I won't be using the `value` vector for this demo.
+It is there for completeness' sake).

 ## Create the map plot base
 Next, before I do anything else, I asked R to create a world map by using the `geom_map()` function of the `ggplot2` package.